grantharper/security-demo/README.md

 * Secure - proper protections and being used to mitigate the attacks
 * Insecure - the application is exposed to attacks

-To run it in either mode, use the spring profile field when starting the app as follows
+To run it in either mode, use the spring profile field when starting the app as follows:

+Insecure

 `mvn spring-boot:run -Dspring.profiles.active=insecure`
+Use a browser to access `http://localhost:8080`

+Secure

+`mvn spring-boot:run -Dspring.profiles.active=secure`
+User a browser to access `http://localhost:8081`

 Currently, the application illustrates the following vulnerabilities
 * SQL Injection